More Than 60 Years of Impact

 We have built health systems from the ground up and repaired others in the developing world, building a legacy of functioning health infrastructure that will endure for generations.
 Two million trained health care workers around the world and many hospitals, from Asia to Africa and Central America to Eastern Europe, bear witness to HOPE’s legacy of care.

 It all started when Project HOPE’s founder, Dr. William B. Walsh, M.D., was moved by poor health conditions he encountered in the South Pacific, while serving on a Navy destroyer during World War II.
 In 1958, Dr. Walsh worked with U.S. President Dwight D. Eisenhower in order to charter a U.S. Navy hospital ship for $1/year.
 A donor contributed $150 to get Project HOPE started and, with the support of corporations and generous benefactors, the ship was transformed into the SS HOPE.

 Over the following 14 years, the SS HOPE made 11 voyages to serve the world’s most vulnerable people in every region of the world, providing health care for local communities and building health systems that could renew themselves for decades to come.

 Since 1974, Project HOPE has been conducting land-based programs, carrying on the legacy of Dr. Walsh.
-The spirit of the SS HOPE lives on today through our global and local staff, technical experts and medical volunteers working in 26 countries, building the capacity of the health workforce in communities that need it most.
+The spirit of the SS HOPE lives on today through our global and local staff, technical experts and medical volunteers working in more than 2o countries, building the capacity of the health workforce in communities that need it most.

 60 Years of Impact

 1958 – Dr. William B. Walsh works with President Dwight Eisenhower in order to charter a retired Navy hospital vessel for $1/year – refitting it to become the first peacetime hospital ship, the SS HOPE.

 1960’s – SS HOPE begins its first journey of training local health care professionals and providing medical care to people in need around the globe.